UniMath/agda-unimath/src/linear-algebra/constant-tuples.lagda.md

 open import foundation.universe-levels

-open import linear-algebra.tuples
+open import lists.tuples
 ```

 </details>

 ## Idea

-Diagonal tuples are [tuples](linear-algebra.tuples.md) on the diagonal, i.e.,
+Diagonal tuples are [tuples](lists.tuples.md) on the diagonal, i.e., they are
-they are tuples of which all coefficients are equal.
+tuples of which all coefficients are equal.

 ## Definition